Skip to main content

 Establishments

-Pursuant to Minnesota Statutes, section 146B.2, subdivision 9, an establishment may be exempt from the state licensure requirement if it is located within a county or municipal jurisdiction with an enacted ordinance which meets or exceeds Chapter 146B requirements.
+Pursuant to Minnesota Statutes, section 146B.2, subdivision 9, an establishment may be exempt from the state licensure requirement if it is located within a county or municipal jurisdiction with an enacted ordinance which meets or exceeds Minnesota Statutes, chapter 146B requirements.
 Establishments located in: Anoka, Hennepin and Steele counties and the cities of Minneapolis, Maplewood, Brooklyn Park, Bloomington, Richfield, and Edina are not regulated by the Minnesota Department of Health.
 Please contact the County or City offices for establishments in these areas for more information.

 Disciplinary Actions